Doctorate in Educational Leadership

 Created for accomplished working professionals, the EdD program prepares students to become successful leaders of organizations ranging from early childhood programs to nonprofit educational endeavors to institutions of higher education.
 Past graduates include a community college president; professors at state universities; public school principals; heads of independent schools; educational researchers; and executives at nonprofit organizations.

 Completion of the EdD requires a total of 80 semester course credits.
-Students who are admitted to the program may petition for transfer of up to 24 semester course credits of relevant prior graduate-level work.
+Students who are admitted to the program may petition for transfer of up to 24 semester course credits of relevant prior graduate-level work including from teacher certification masters programs.
 Upon admission to the program, each student develops a sequence of study in consultation with his or her academic advisor.
 This sequence will include core courses related to the theory and practice of leadership, a required set of courses in research methods, an area of specialization, and completion of the doctoral dissertation.
 The program generally requires two to three years of course work followed by the doctoral dissertation.

 In students' first and possibly second year of course work, they work with their advisors to shape a course sequence that meets their educational and professional goals.
 These courses can consist of the Administrative Services Credential, the MA in Educational Leadership, the Leadership Program in Early Childhood MA, or any set of courses from those listed below.
 With the approval of the advisor, appropriate courses from other departments may also be included in the doctoral program.